theripper93/canvas3dcompendium/wiki/ParticleSystem.md

 We can now add properties to the effect in any order to alter it's appearance

 ### `.arc(integer)`
-This propertie takes an integer and indicates how many times the projectile will curve before reaching it's destination.
+This property takes an integer and indicates how many times the projectile will curve before reaching it's destination.
 Default is 0

 ### `.color(start,end)`
 This will determine the starting and ending color of the effect, only start can be provided. start and end can also be arrays of colors (eg `.color([color1,color2],[color3,color4])`